A Beginner’s Guide to What is Decentralized Finance (DeFi)

 Maker is a stablecoin project wherein every stablecoin is pegged to the US dollar and backed by the collateral in the form of crypto.
 Entrepreneurs can also develop their own DAI stablecoin on the Maker Oasis dapp platform.
 Maker is a lot more than a mere stablecoin project, it aspires to be the answer to how can DeFi develop into a reserve bank.
 The people who hold MKR can even vote on crucial decisions like Stability Fees – similar to how the Federal Reserve’s Federal Open Market Committee votes on Fed Funds rate.

 It is a Blockchain powered lending and borrowing dapp – one of the most flourishing categories of open finance.
 Users can deposit their crypto in the Compound Contract as collateral and can borrow against it.
 It then automatically matched lenders and borrowers and adjusted the interest rate dynamically on the basis of demand and supply and open lending protocols.

 Uniswap: Token exchange

 It is a cryptocurrency exchange platform which runs completely on smart contracts, letting users trade famous tokens straight from inside their wallets.
 It uses a different mechanism called Automated Market Making for directly settling trades near market price.

-Additionally, users can also become liquidity providers by supplying the crypto to Uniswap contract and earning share of exchange feed.
+Additionally, users can also become liquidity providers by supplying the crypto to Uniswap contract and earning a share of exchange feed.

 Augur: Market prediction platform

 It is a product for the decentralized prediction markets through which users vote on the outcome of events by attaching a value to the vote.
-Although the present prediction market platforms are new, they do offer a futuristic view into the future where users are able to predict the future by tapping into crowd’s wisdom.
+Although the present prediction market platforms are new, they do offer a futuristic view into the future where users are able to predict the future by tapping into the crowd’s wisdom.

 PoolTogether: Zero loss savings platform